nebbian/RoboxSlicerExtension/README.md

 ### Known issues

-* Windows and Linux compatibility is not yet completed.
+* Linux compatibility is not yet completed.
+* Windows compatibility is experimental.

 ### Authors